josholloqui/josholloqui/README.md

 ### Hi there 👋
+Full Stack Software Engineer with a passion for creative and innovated solutions for complex problems with a focus on clean and efficient code.
+Self-motivated in striving to learn new languages and frameworks to remain agile.
+I enjoy making, breaking, and making web things more efficient.
+Dedicated to making an impact in the world, and influencing society through technology.

+Strong skills in both frontend, backend web development with a focus in design and functionality.

+⁍ Languages: JavaScript, HTML, CSS, NodeJS
+⁍ Frameworks/Libraries: React, Express, REST API
+⁍ Databases: SQL/PostgreSQL
+⁍ Testing Suites: QUnit, Jest
+⁍ Tools: Heroku, Netlify, GitHub, Postman, VS Code
+⁍ Currently Learning: TypeScript and GraphQL

 <!--
 **josholloqui/josholloqui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.